- Get hands-on experience running MapReduce and gain a deeper understanding of the MapReduce paradigm.

 $ make wordcount-small

-Next, try out wordcount.py on the larger input file complete-works-mark-twain.txt.seq.
-One interesting feature of Spark is that it is an in-memory distributed computing engine, so it has no default file storage.
-Instead, we use Hadoop Distributed File System (HDFS) to help store our output.
-You are welcome to read more about Hadoop on your own.
+Next, try your code on the larger input file complete-works-mark-twain.txt.seq.
 In general, Hadoop requires that the output directory not exist when a MapReduce job is executed, however our Makefile takes care of this by removing our old output directory.
+Remember that we DON'T need to rebuild wc.jar, separately; the Makefile takes care of all the details.

 $ make wordcount-medium